 Committed to Listening and Improving

 Embedded into the ESSP is a grievance mechanism through which employees, suppliers or anyone with concerns can report potential violations.
-Concerns can be shared confidentially through a third-party ethics hotline or made to a member of the Empire team.
-The Ethics Line (ClearView Connects) is professionally supported by an organization independent of Empire.
-All grievances reported through this mechanism are investigated thoroughly and, where appropriate, are directed to our board-level audit committee.
+Concerns can be shared confidentially through the Ethics Line or submitted to a member of the Empire team.
+The ethics line is professionally supported by an independent organization, ClearView Connects.
+All grievances reported through this mechanism are thoroughly investigated and, where appropriate, directed to the Audit Committee of the Board of Directors.

 Learn More